deconf/search-engine-insights/readme.txt

 Search Engine Insights adds your website to Google Search Console and helps you verify the ownership of the site:

-- Automatically detects your default WordPress Site URL and gives you the option to add it to Search Console.
+- Detects your default WordPress Site URL and gives you the option to add it to Search Console.
-- Verifies the site ownership with a simple click.
+- Automatically insert Google Search Console metatag to verify site ownership.

 ### View Google Search Console stats on your WordPress dashboard